Primary

 Keep your elbows bent at 90 degrees throughout—do not let them straighten.
 Squeeze your shoulder blades together as you lift.
 Use no weight or very light dumbbells; this is about activation, not load.

-Want Prone W Raise in your program?
+See where Prone W Raise fits in your weekly plan

 Lie face down on floor or bench.